minetest-mapserver/mapserver/doc/mod.md

 * *Passive* Makes some additional markers available (POI, Labels, etc)
 * *Active* Communicates with the mapserver and sends realtime data (players, lag, time)

-## Installing and configuring the bridge-mod
+## Installing and configuring the mapserver mod

 Download or clone from https://github.com/minetest-mapserver/mapserver_mod